Yummiest Bosnian Food To Try

 You won’t only drink coffee in Bosnia, that is for sure!

-It is also a good idea to try the local beers, known as pivo when one of the many meat dishes we discussed earlier in the article.
+It is also a good idea to try the local beers, known as pivo, which is one of the many meat dishes we discussed earlier in the article.
 The most popular ones include Republika Srpska’s Nektar and Hercegovacka Pivovara.

 Finally, do not miss a drink that is undoubtedly lesser-known but has a unique flavor that you won’t easily forget.
 Salep, with its Ottoman origins, is a very popular winter drink in Turkey and Bosnia, where it is often described as salep tea.